Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Introduction

-The outline of the paper I is as follows: In section~\ref{sec:EFT} we review the effective field theory framework and discuss the power-counting arguments that lead to the identification of the matching coefficients needed for the NNNLO calculation.
+The outline of paper I is as follows: In section~\ref{sec:EFT} we review the effective field theory framework and discuss the power-counting arguments that lead to the identification of the matching coefficients needed for the NNNLO calculation.
 The subsequent two sections deal with matching QCD to a sequence of two non-relativistic effective theories, NRQCD and PNRQCD.
 Section~\ref{sec:nrqcd} discusses the NRQCD aspects of the calculation.
 In particular, we calculate the relevant one-loop matching coefficients including the new $O(\epsilon)$ terms and collect all other results that feed into the cross section calculation.
+We comment on the precise definition of the matching scheme in the context of the threshold expansion.
 The second matching step from NRQCD to PNRQCD is discussed at length in section~\ref{sec:pnrqcd}, since a coherent summary is not yet available in the literature.
 Among the new results of this section are the path-integral derivation of the PNRQCD Lagrangian (neglecting ultrasoft gluons), the $O(\epsilon)$ terms of the one-loop potentials, and a discussion on the non-renormalization of currents in the NRQCD to PNRQCD matching.

 PNRQCD perturbation theory in the pole-mass scheme provides a poor approximation to the top-quark pair production cross section near threshold.
 The top quark decay width is obviously an important effect, as is the conversion from the pole mass renormalization scheme that is employed in the primary calculations to renormalization schemes that absorb large corrections into the mass counterterm, which is a prerequisite for reliable perturbative calculations~\cite{Beneke:1998rk,Beneke:1998jj}.
 Furthermore, a resummation of PNRQCD perturbation theory for the Green function is necessary in the vicinity of the bound state poles despite the sizeable top quark width.
-These refinements will be explained in paper II.
+These refinements will be explained in paper II, together with their detailed numerical analysis and the size of the individual third-order QCD corrections to the cross section.
 In section~\ref{sec:master} we conclude paper I by providing the master formula for the computation of the third-order cross section in PNRQCD.
+The results of this paper and paper~II have also been made available in the code \texttt{QQbar\_threshold}~\cite{Beneke:2016kkb} based on the {\sc mathematica/C++} software.